The Screen Blend Mode In Photoshop

 As I mentioned earlier, the Screen blend mode is also very useful for instantly brightening underexposed images, using the exact same techniques we just looked at.
 Simply add a Levels adjustment layer and change its blend mode to Screen.
 To brighten the photo even further, duplicate the adjustment layer, or to fine-tune the amount of brightening, simply lower the adjustment layer's opacity value.

-So far, we’ve looked at two of the five essential blend modes for editing photos in Photoshop.
-We’ve seen how the Multiply mode darkens images and how the Screen mode lightens them.
-Next, we’re going to look at our third essential blend mode, the Overlay blend mode, which both multiplies and screens images at the same time!
+So far, we've looked at two of the five essential blend modes for editing photos in Photoshop.
+We've seen how the Multiply mode darkens images and how the Screen mode lightens them.
+Next, we're going to look at our third essential blend mode, the Overlay blend mode, which both multiplies and screens images at the same time!
+Or jump back to the main page to choose a different blend mode!